llulai/machine-learning/projects/boston_housing/boston_housing.md

 *What is the k-fold cross-validation training technique?
 What benefit does this technique provide for grid search when optimizing a model?*
 **Hint:** Much like the reasoning behind having a testing set, what could go wrong with using grid search without a cross-validated set?

-**Answer: ** K-fold cross-validation is a way to split the data into different training and testing sets, in this way all observations can be used as training and testing set, if the scores for the different iterations are similar it means that is unlikely that the model is overfitted.
+**Answer: ** K-fold cross-validation is a way to split all available data into k sets.
+These sets will be used both as training and testing sets in k iterations, in the first one, the first set will be used as test data and the remaining ones as training, in the second iteration, the second set will be used as test data and the remaining as training data, this process will continue until all sets have been used as testing data.
-By using K-fold cross-validation to assess the performance of models with different parameters given by the grid search technique we rest assured that the good performance of any particular model it is not due to overfitting by selection of parameters that deliver a high score for a particular sample.
+This process takes around k-times longer than usual, cause we are fitting k different models.
+The prediction will be the average of the prediction from k models.
+In this way we reduce the risk of overfiting the model by parameter selection (this risk is higher if we use grid search for parameter selection, cause will select the ones that yield the best performance for the sample).

 ### Implementation: Fitting a Model
 Your final implementation requires that you bring everything together and train a model using the **decision tree algorithm**.
 To ensure that you are producing an optimized model, you will train the model using the grid search technique to optimize the `'max_depth'` parameter for the decision tree.
 The `'max_depth'` parameter can be thought of as how many questions the decision tree algorithm is allowed to ask about the data before making a prediction.
 Decision trees are part of a class of algorithms called *supervised learning algorithms*.